 By then giving a release date of mid 2017, this gives them time to add all the appropriate goodies to capture and dominate once more, the M43 (micro four thirds) market place.

 By using the Metabones Speedbooster adapters, anyone owning fast, high end Canon or Nikon lenses can capitalize on the GH4/GH5's incredible video quality whilst adding a stop of light and wider angle of view.

-The GH4 had the cumbersome DMW-YAGH Interface Unit for attaching, recording and monitoring audio via XLR inputs which was never very well received.
-However, it seems that Panasonic are developing a new audio interface for XLR input for the GH5 that goes on the hotshoe mount…interesting.
+The GH4 had the cumbersome DMW-YAGH Interface Unit for attaching, recording and monitoring audio via XLR inputs.
+It was never very well received.
+However, it seems that Panasonic are developing a new audio interface for XLR input for the GH5 that goes on the hotshoe mount.
+Interesting.

 If Panasonic were to offer/include a couple of other features in the GH5, I would be in camera nirvana:

 Saying that, the camera as it stands is good enough for me to upgrade from the GH4 whilst keeping it as a second camera.
-Once that is bought, I should be good for a few more years of filming and photography before needing to upgrade again and my wallet can take a break!
+Once that is bought, I should be good for a few more years of filming and photography before needing to upgrade again.
+My wallet can take a break!